By TONY SEED

-The U.S. Navy gives no information whatsoever to Canada regarding these menacing deployments and has a very convenient policy of “neither confirming nor denying” the presence of nuclear weapons on its ships.
-This extra-territorial rule allows both the American and Canadian governments to sidestep and divert the issue of whether Canada is allowing the nuclear weapons into Canada.
+The U.S. Navy gives no information whatsoever to Canada regarding these menacing deployments.
+It has a very convenient policy of “neither confirming nor denying” the presence of nuclear weapons on its ships.
+This extra-territorial rule allows both the American government and an obsequious Canadian government to sidestep and divert the issue of whether Canada is allowing the nuclear weapons into Canada.

 For the information of our readers, we are posting the following sensationalist news report concerning military-civil exercises organized around a so-called “mock disaster” by the military reporter of the Halifax Chronicle-Herald.
-While confusing both the origin and the nature of the threat posed to Nova Scotians and the people of Canada, it acknowledges the grave dangers posed by the “visits” of U.S. and NATO warships to Canadian ports but it does so for a reason.
+While confusing both the origin and the nature of the threat posed to Nova Scotians and the people of Canada, the journalist does acknowledge the grave dangers posed by the “visits” of U.S. and NATO warships to Canadian ports.

 These threats all emanate from the lack of political control by the Canadian people over their harbour and nation.
-As a result, the Canadian government has issued special executive decrees such as the “controlled access military zones” (Order-in-Council, 31 October 2002), and put into place programs in our ports by the Canadian government working with U.S. Homeland Security and Northern Command under the pretext of “security,” “interdicting the drug trade,” and “stopping asylum seekers” aimed at protecting the warships of foreign powers.
+As a result, the Canadian government has issued special executive decrees such as the “controlled access military zones” (Order-in-Council, 31 October 2002) under the Visiting Forces Act.
+It has put into place programs in our ports working with U.S. Homeland Security and Northern Command under the pretext of “security,” “interdicting the drug trade,” and “stopping asylum seekers” aimed at protecting the warships of foreign powers.
 The exercises are also part of the pressure by the United States to integrate border security under U.S. command and unify military and civilian agencies as part of agreements such as the “Smart Border Action Plan” signed between Canada and the United States following September 11.

 It is therefore no surprise that the monopoly-owned media characterizes the government’s plans in a manner that seeks to keep Haligonians pessimistic.
 The Chronicle Herald is second to none in this regard: a member of the military affairs committee of the Board of Trade, it champions the “visits” of U.S. warships as “good for business.”
 It stirs up the spectre of foreign “terrorism,” hysteria about anthrax, and suspicion of Muslims to accept the stepped-up nuclear danger in the offing as part of the price to pay, thus promoting a sense of inevitability, passivity and/or desperation in the face of such terrorism.
 One aim is clearly to paralyze the port workers in the face of the situation in the name of Bush’s War on Terrorism.
 Another aim of the “mock exercises” is that they are a prelude towards establishing martial law under Bill C-55, the Public Safety Act 2002, to protect American warships and troops in Canadian harbours and waters.